danielegasparri/span-gui/docs/manual.md

 ### Apply the tasks
 Once you are satisfied with your work, you can process the spectra or the single selected spectrum.
 The "Process selected" button will perform all the tasks activated in the "Spectra manipulation" panel and in the "Spectral analysis" frame, saving the new processed spectrum to a fits file.
 By default, the program will save intermediate spectra if more than one Spectra manipulation task is activated, i.e. one version for each activated task in the Spectra manipulation panel.
 For example, if you have selected rebinning, sigma broadening, and add noise, the program will save a spectrum with rebinning done, a second spectrum with rebinning + sigma broadening applied, and a third with rebinning + sigma broadening + add noise applied.
 If you are not interested in saving all the intermediate spectra files modified in the "Spectra manipulation" panel, you can select the "Save final spectra" option at the very bottom of the "Spectra manipulation" panel, and only the spectrum at the end of the selected tasks (if any) will be saved.
 This is strongly recommended to do if you are applying more than one task with the reorder option activated.
 If you are planning to use the tasks of the "Spectra manipulation" panel just as preparatory phases to the spectral analysis, maybe you do not want to save the processed spectra every time you perform a spectral analysis task.
 In this case, in the "Spectra manipulation" panel you can select the option "Do not save processed spectra".
-WARNING: In the "Process selected mode", the results of the spectral analysis frame will be written only in the output frame.
+**IMPORTANT:** In the "Process selected mode", the results of the spectral analysis frame will be written only in the output frame.

 By clicking "Process all", you will apply all the tasks to all the spectra in your list.
 This is the only way to save the results of the "Spectral analysis" frame in an ACII file.
-You can also store the plots generated during the spectral analysis by activating the option "Save plots" at the very bottom of the SPAN panel.
+You can also store the plots generated during the spectral analysis by activating the option "Save spectral analysis plots" at the very bottom of the SPAN panel.
 The plots will be saved in high resolution PNG format and stored in the "plots" subdirectory of the "SPAN_results" folder.

-### The sub programs
-At the bottom of the "Utilities" frame, you will find 3 light blue buttons.
-These are sub-programs that will allow you to: open, create and modify an ASCII file (Text editor), add and modify the keywords in the header of fits files (FITS header editor), and plot the data generated by the Spectral Analysis in the "Process all" mode.

 ## The input files

-In order to work properly, the program needs some text files containing information about your data.
+In order to work properly, SPAN sometimes needs input text files containing information about your data.
 To see how they must be formatted, please take a look at those coming with SPAN and already set by default in the graphic interface.

 **IMPORTANT:** The text files MUST always have the first line as header, identified by # (e.g. #spectrum)

-1. Spectra file list task:
+1. **Spectra list file:**
     It is essential.
 If you don't believe it, try to perform any task without upload the spectra and you will see the effects!
 It is just an ASCII file containing the path (relative if they are in a subfolder of SPAN, absolute if they are elsewhere) and the complete names (with file extension) of the spectra you want to process.
 You can use any spectra you want, with different format (fits, ASCII...) and resolutions, but it is mandatory to use spectra with the same wavelength units.
 If you just want to play with one spectrum, then load the ASCII or fits 1D spectrum and activate the option "I browsed a single spectrum" before clicking the button "Load!".

                                             example_list.dat